-The first and obvious difference between these two is how and where the platform is hosted.
-In this regard, Shopify is a hosted solution available as an inexpensive Software-as-Service, meaning you’re store is always hosted on their services as soon as you set up your account.
+The first and obvious difference between these two service providers is how and where the platform is hosted.
+In this regard, Shopify is a hosted eCommerce solution available as an inexpensive Software-as-Service, meaning your store is always hosted on their services as soon as you set up your account.

 While Magento is available in a hosted option from Adobe, it can be hosted on Amazon Web Services, Microsoft Azure, Rackspace, and other providers.
 Shopify has an advantage in the ease of everything coming from the same provider, but Magento offers more choices to fit your budget and your needs.